opentracing-contrib/java-specialagent/opentracing-rewrite/README.md

 ### Property Name

 The property name for the rule is interpreted as per the guidelines of [Rule Name Pattern](https://github.com/opentracing-contrib/java-specialagent/#rule-name-pattern).
-This allows one to define rules that match a single or multiple <ins>Instrumentation Plugins</ins>.
+This allows one to define rules that match a single or multiple <ins>Integrations</ins>.

 ## Rule Definitions